taylormitchell/mono/README.md

 - Mono-repo maximalism: Put as much of my personal files in a single repo as possible.
 - Workspace maximalism: Keep a single cursor workspace open all the time which includes *all* my projects and notes.
-- Code/data mixing: Keep related code and data together.
-For example, the [rest api](/packages/api/README.md) serves data for the [logging app](/packages/log-web/README.md).
+- Code/data mixing: Keep related code and data together in the same repo.
+Apps use files within the repo as a backend whenever possible.

-## How I use it
+## How I'm use it

 - All my personal notes are in [data](/data).
 - All my side projects are in [packages](/packages).